 28. Duration of approval

-(1) The approval of a structure plan has effect for a period of 10 years commencing on the day on which the Commission approves the plan, or another period determined by the Commission, unless —
+(1) Subject to this clause and clause 29A, the approval of a structure plan has effect for —

+(a) the period of 10 years commencing on the day on which the Commission approves the plan; or
-(a) the Commission earlier revokes its approval; or

-(b) an amendment to the Scheme that covers the area to which the structure plan relates takes effect in accordance with section 87 of the Act.

-(2) For the purposes of subclause (1), a structure plan that was approved before the day referred to in the Planning and Development (Local Planning Schemes) Regulations 2015 regulation 2(b) (commencement day) is to be taken to have been approved on commencement day.
+(b) another period determined by the Commission when approving the plan.

-(3) The Commission may extend the period of approval of a structure plan if there are no changes to the terms of the plan or the conditions attached to the approval.
+(2) The Commission may extend the period for which the approval of a structure plan has effect under subclause (1) if there are no changes to the terms of the plan.

+(3) The Commission may revoke its approval of a structure plan if —

+(a) a new structure plan is approved in relation to the area to which the structure plan to be revoked relates; or

+(b) the Commission considers that the plan has been implemented or is otherwise no longer required; or

-(4) The Commission may revoke its approval of a structure plan if the Commission considers that the structure plan cannot be effectively implemented because of a legislative change or a change in a State planning policy.
+(c) the Commission considers that the structure plan cannot be effectively implemented because of a legislative change or a change in a State planning policy; or

+(d) for a structure plan that was the subject of an application under clause 16(3), the revocation is agreed to by —

+(i) the owner of the land to which the structure plan relates (or, if the land is owned by 2 or more owners, each of them); and

+(ii) the local government.

+(4) For the purposes of subclause (1), a structure plan that was approved before 19 October 2015 is taken to have been approved on that day.

+[Clause 28 inserted: SL 2020/252 r.
+59.]

 29. Amendment of structure plan

 (1) A structure plan may be amended by the Commission at the request of the local government or a person who owns land in the area covered by the plan.

-(2) The procedures for making a structure plan set out in this Part, with any necessary changes, are to be followed in relation to an amendment to a structure plan.
+(2) The procedures for making a structure plan set out in this Part, with any necessary changes, are to be followed in relation to an amendment to a structure plan under this clause.

 (3) Despite subclause (2), the local government may decide not to advertise an amendment to a structure plan if, in the opinion of the local government and the Commission, the amendment is of a minor nature.

-(4) An amendment to a structure plan does not extend the period of approval of the plan unless, at the time the amendment is approved, the Commission agrees to extend the period.
+(4) An amendment to a structure plan under this clause or clause 29A(2) does not extend the period of approval of the plan unless, at the time the amendment is approved, the Commission agrees to extend the period.